sqlballs/mSQLg2c/modules/05-ExtendingSQLServerToAzure.md

 You can <a href="https://learn.microsoft.com/en-us/azure/azure-sql/virtual-machines/windows/availability-group-overview?view=azuresql">learn more about Always On Availability Groups in Microsoft Azure at this reference</a>.

 <h4>Use Azure resources in a Failover Cluster</h4>
-Like the Always On Availability Group feature, Failover Clustering was originally introduced for on-premises SQL Server Instances, and leverages Windows Server Failover Clustering (WSFC) to provide high availability through redundancy at the server-instance level, called a <i>failover cluster instance</i> (FCI).
-An FCI is a single instance of SQL Server that is installed across Windows Server Failover Clustering (WSFC) nodes.
-An FCI appears to be an instance of SQL Server running on a single computer, but the FCI provides failover from one WSFC node to another if the current node becomes unavailable.
-This feature is now enhanced to allow the Microsoft Azure platform to provide nodes and networks as part of the FCI infrastre.
+Like the Always On Availability Group feature, Failover Clustering was originally introduced for on-premises SQL Server Instances, and leverages Windows Server Failover Clustering (WSFC) to provide high availability through redundancy at the server-Instance level, called a <i>failover cluster Instance</i> (FCI).
+An FCI is a single Instance of SQL Server that is installed across Windows Server Failover Clustering (WSFC) nodes.
+An FCI appears to be an Instance of SQL Server running on a single computer, but the FCI provides failover from one WSFC node to another if the current node becomes unavailable.
+This feature is now enhanced to allow the Microsoft Azure platform to provide nodes and networks as part of the FCI infrastructure.
 An FCI can also leverage Availability Groups to provide remote disaster recovery at the database level.

 <p></p>
 <img src="https://learn.microsoft.com/en-us/sql/sql-server/failover-clusters/windows/media/alwaysoncomponentcontextdiagram.gif?view=sql-server-ver16" width=500>
 <p></p>

-You can <a href="https://learn.microsoft.com/en-us/azure/azure-sql/virtual-machines/windows/failover-cluster-instance-overview?view=azuresql">learn more about FCI using Microsoft Azure at this reference</a>.
+You can <a href="https://learn.microsoft.com/en-us/azure/azure-sql/virtual-machines/windows/failover-cluster-Instance-overview?view=azuresql">learn more about FCI using Microsoft Azure at this reference</a>.

 <h4>Link for Managed Instance feature</h4>
 The Link feature for SQL Server Managed Instance allows a connection between a SQL Server Instance and the fully managed PaaS service Azure SQL Managed InstanceIt uses near real-time data replication to Azure using Always On technology so that you can offload workloads to read-only secondaries on Azure to take advantage of a fully managed database platform, performance, and scale.
 The link can be operated for as long as you need it.